DarrylSimpson/README-Generator/Develop/generatedREADME.md

   ## Usage

-  to generate things
+  use it to be cool

   ## Contributing

-  clone and add
+  clone it

   ## Tests